marijnh/blog/_posts/2024-10-25-value-reference-semantics.md

 ## Value Semantics

 Mathematical product types allow us to treat a group of values as a single value.
-A two-dimensional coordinate is a pair of numbers.
+For example, a two-dimensional coordinate is a pair of numbers.

-In implementing computer programs that manipulate such types, we may or may not put these numbers in memory somewhere.
+In implementing computer programs that manipulate such values, we may or may not put their content in memory somewhere.
 But that is not terribly relevant to our programming model.

 Changing the x position of an existing coordinate pair is not a thing.
-You can create a new record if you need a new pair of coordinates.
-It is possible to define algebraic rules on records, defining equivalences that hold when you perform certain operations on them.
+You can create a new value if you need a new pair of coordinates.
+It is possible to define algebraic rules on records, defining equivalences that hold on the result of certain operations.

 Comparing two records is done by comparing their contents.
 Whether they happen to occupy the same memory is immaterial.
 A hash table with